Avoiding certain foods, or alcohol, while taking certain medications

 Metronidazole (Flagyl), commonly used to treat infections like the vaginal infection bacterial vaginosis, interact horribly with alcohol.
 This drug interferes with alcohol metabolism and causes severe vomiting if taken with alcohol.

 There are also certain antibiotics that should not be taken alongside dairy products like milk, yogurt, or cheese since they interfere with the antibiotic’s effectiveness.
 These dairy products bind to the medicines like Cipro (ciprofloxacin), Levaquin (levofloxacin), Avelox (moxifloxacin) and prevent their absorption into the bloodstream.
+In these cases, it’s best to avoid dairy if possible.

 And if you’re on certain statins for high cholesterol like Lipitor (atorvastatin) or Zocor (simvastatin), you should avoid grapefruit.
 An important enzyme in the body called CYP3A4 oxidizes small organic molecules like toxins or drugs so they can be removed from the body however grapefruit juice (which contains compounds called furanocoumarins) stop CYP3A from doing its job.
 As a result, more of the drug is absorbed, making it more powerful than it’s meant to be — even toxic in some cases.
 Orange juice does not contain these compounds so it’s a better alternative to grapefruit juice.